dfalkner/chauffeur-scheduler-app/README.md

 Contributions to the Chauffeur-Scheduler-App are welcome!
 If you're interested in improving the app or adding new features, please feel free to fork the repository, make your changes, and submit a pull request.

 ## License
-This project is open source and available under [LICENSE NAME].
+This project is open source and available under GNU General Public License v3.0.
 For more details, see the LICENSE file in this repository.

 ## Contact
 For any queries or suggestions regarding the Chauffeur-Scheduler-App, please reach out through the Issues section of this repository.